tidymodels/tidymodels.org-legacy/content/learn/statistics/tidy-analysis/index.markdown

 # Regression models

-This workflow becomes even more useful when applied to regressions.
+This type of workflow becomes even more useful when applied to regressions.
 Untidy output for a regression looks like:

 ```r